 In short, the method of negation or disconfirmation is more rigorous and invigorating than confirmation.

 In Taleb’s words, every sentence in the book is a derivation or an interpretation of the idea of antifragility.
-Nobel-laureates-bashing and anti-theory theories aside, ‘Antifragile’ provides a well-thought-out framework to achieve antifragility in various walks of life: right from something as rudimentary as how to exercise to what to drink in the breakfast.
+The book provides a solid framework to achieve antifragility in various walks of life.
+From something as rudimentary as how to exercise to what to drink in the breakfast, Taleb has our back.